Quality Hearing Care – Hearing Aid Clinic in Mumbai

 Many people use hearing aids as part of the management of their hearing and communication needs.
 Hearing aids are usually fitted in a clinic setting by an audiologist who should also advise on the use and management of the device, as well as aspects of communication specific to the individual.
 Hearing aids should be programmed, and functionality set to meet individual needs and capabilities.

-Traditionally, after hearing aid fitting there is a follow-up appointment.
-This follow-up enables: the individual to share their experience with the audiologist and for adjustments to be made, for the audiologist to provide further advice and support including onward referral to other agencies as required, for the audiologist to observe the correct fitting and handling of the device and for patient-reported outcome and experience measures to be obtained.
+Traditionally, after hearing aid selection and fitting there is a follow-up appointment.
+This follow-up enables the individual to share their experience with the audiologist and for adjustments to be made, for the audiologist to provide further advice and support including onward referral to other agencies as required, for the audiologist to observe the correct fitting and handling of the device and for patient-reported outcome and experience measures to be obtained.

 A follow-up appointment as part of the hearing aid fitting pathway is included within current recommended practice documents.
 Where a follow-up appointment is offered, these are sometimes face-to-face in clinic and sometimes over the telephone.
 It is also unclear as to the optimal timing for follow-up and if further long-term monitoring is of value.